-Additionally, a funeral grant of up to P20,000 is reimbursed to whoever shouldered the burial expenses of a deceased member or pensioner.
+Additionally, a funeral grant ranging from a minimum of P20,000 to a maximum of P40,000 is reimbursed to whoever shouldered the burial expenses of a deceased member or pensioner.
+The amount is computed based on the number of contributions paid and the AMSC of the deceased member.
 Primary or secondary beneficiaries of a deceased member, who has been reported for coverage but with no contribution, will qualify for the funeral benefit only.